Donate your time to help give

 Jennifer is the Founder of Colosi Associates, an executive search firm specializing in assignments for executive officers.
 Prior to her search career, Jennifer was previously the Chief Accounting Officer of a public company.
 She earned a Bachelor’s and Master’s Degree in Accounting from the University of South Florida, Tampa.
 There is no question she owes her career and life success to the discipline and confidence built from age 19 when she became a runner by accident.
 She realized her mailbox was half mile away and that she should try to run to it in the Florida heat to see what would happen.
 After that it was a 5k and beyond to the marathon with Team in Training.
 Jen is a past coach and buddy runner for Girls on the Run.
 She also serves on the board development committee of the Girl Scouts of Northern California and was a past board member of the Financial Women’s Association.
 Jennifer lives in Pacific Heights with her husband Tom.
 She is a casual but committed triathlete.

-Robin Endres is Director of Development and Communications at Feed the Hunger Foundation, a nonprofit committed to supporting women and disenfranchised food entrepreneurs through microlending.
+Robin Endres is currently the Executive Director of On Your Feet Foundation.
+Prior to that, she was the Director of Development and Communications at Feed the Hunger Foundation, a nonprofit committed to supporting women and disenfranchised food entrepreneurs through microlending.
 She has over a decade of experience in the public sector developing and implementing fundraising and communications strategies, collecting and analyzing data to increase organizational effectiveness, and driving strategic planning that aligns with organizational mission and values.
 Her passion both professionally and academically is advancing women and girls’ empowerment and equality at local and international levels.
 Robin has been elected to several PTA boards and was hired by the SF Unified School District to manage family outreach to underserved communities at underperforming schools.
 In addition to Girls on the Run Bay Area, she serves on the boards of The Women’s Intercultural Network and The International Cardiovascular Health Alliance.
 In 2015 and 2016, she was a delegate to the United Nations Commission on the Status of Women.
 Robin was elected Vice President of Pi Alpha Alpha National Honors Society for Public Affairs and Administration in 2013.
 She earned a Bachelor’s degree from UC Santa Cruz in Latin American Studies and East Asian Studies and a Master’s degree from SF State University in Public Administration with an emphasis in Nonprofit Management.
 She is raising two teenagers including one who participated in the Girls on the Run program and its alumnae program.

 Cynthia is a business executive with over twenty years of experience across the technology sector, particularly in software, internet, mobile and e-commerce.
 She has deep expertise with management teams scaling businesses, building teams, achieving objectives and sustaining financial and operating excellence.
 Previously, Cynthia was the Head of Corporate Development at Twitter where she scaled corporate development and strategy and led the company through the most acquisitive period in the company’s history.
 Prior to Twitter, Cynthia was a Managing Director at Morgan Stanley in the technology investment banking group.
 She received her Bachelors of Science from the Wharton School at the University of Pennsylvania.
 Running and the outdoors have been constants throughout Cynthia’s life.
 Cynthia believes the power of running can help prepare girls for a lifetime of self-respect, healthy living and embolden them to realize their full potential as leaders.
 She lives in San Francisco with her husband Adrian and three young children.